-Unless you don’t mind whether or not you make any profit from your new extension, then you need to think about ceiling prices on the road — the maximum value of any house in a certain area.
-However fabulous your extension, your house will still be a terrace, surrounded by other terraces, and this inevitably has an effect on what it will be worth.
+Before beginning a remodelling or extension project, research ceiling prices on the road — the maximum value of any house in a certain area.
+Bear in mind that your house will still be a terrace, surrounded by other terraces, and this will inevitably have an effect on what it will eventually be worth.

-Consider which elements and features add the most value.
-The best way to do this is to ensure that your new plans overcome a horribly negative aspect of the original house, for example a miniscule kitchen or ground floor bathroom.
+Consider which projects will add the most value.
+Ensure your plans overcome the most negative aspects of the original house, for example a miniscule kitchen or ground floor bathroom.
 You are almost always onto a winner by adding well-planned bedrooms and en suites.

 Getting on With Neighbours: Party Wall Act

-The most common layouts featured small, narrow kitchens tucked away to the rear of the house, sometimes with direct access out to the back garden, or occasionally leading into a separate scullery.
-They also often adjoin an outside WC and/or coal store, and the most cost-effective way of gaining extra kitchen space is to knock through into these spaces to simply incorporate them into the new kitchen, although this option does not offer much scope for changing the narrow galley-style layout of these kitchens.
+The most cost-effective way of gaining extra kitchen space is to knock through into these spaces to simply incorporate them into the new kitchen, although this option does not offer much scope for changing the narrow galley-style layout.

-This idea also opens up the opportunity to use large areas of glazing to help bring natural light into the home.
-The most stylish ways of doing this are through a glazed roof or a bank of rooflights.
+Side-return extensions are also the ideal place to use large areas of glazing to help bring natural light into the home.
+Consider a glazed roof or a bank of rooflights.
 A clerestory window is also sometimes incorporated into the wall overlooking the neighbours, providing light but without losing privacy.